AjmainMahtabAlam/Qtech-Junior-Python-Dev-Task/README.md

 - Counts total number of messages
 - Separates and analyzes messages from User and AI
 - Extracts top 5 frequently used keywords (excluding stopwords)
-- Supports multiple files in a folder
-- Simple CLI-based usage

 **How to Run**